Types of Gutters to Consider for Your Home

 1. Aluminum is the most popular material for rain gutters, whether seamed or seamless.

 Aluminum gutters come in three standard thicknesses: .025 inch, .027 inch, and .032 inch.
-While the thinnest aluminum is the least expensive, it’s also likely to dent or bend; thicker metal is slightly pricier but generally worth it, particularly if you live in an area with heavy snowfall in the winters.
+While the thinnest aluminum is the least expensive, it’s also likely to dent or bend; thicker metal is slightly pricier but generally worth it, particularly if you live in an area with heavy snowfall.
 You’ll find 10-foot lengths of aluminum gutters in most home improvement centers for DIY installation.
-Expect to pay around $2 to $3 dollars per linear foot for DIY K-style aluminum rain gutters, and twice that if you have them professionally installed.
+Expect to pay around $2 to $3 per linear foot for DIY K-style aluminum rain gutters, and twice that if you have them professionally installed.

 - Won’t rust